alex-inch/LiPT/README.md

 # LiPT
-Writing a ground-up GPT model to create Linkedinfluencer content
+A ground-up GPT model to produce LinkedInfluencer content